creativecommons/vocabulary-theme/README.md

     ```shell
     docker compose up
     ```
-4. Wait for build and initilization to complete
+4. Wait for build and initialization to complete
 5. Install WordPress initially through the GUI.
 (TODO: Script help here)

 Plugin/Theme dev work should be done withing the `/src` directory.